halotroop2288/halotroop.com/docs/index.md

 # Welcome to Halotroop.com

-This website is all about [Caroline](/caroline), our organization, and [our projects](/projects).
+This website is all about [Caroline](/caroline), the [halotroop] organization, and [our projects](/projects).

-Up at the top you'll find navigation to general topics.
+Up at the top you'll find navigation to different categories.
-Over on the left you'll be able to navigate to specific pages.
+Over on the left you'll be able to navigate to specific pages in those categories.

 **If you are not fully supportive of trans people, or have anything against furries, then leave this site immediately.